iterative/dvc.org/content/docs/user-guide/how-to/merge-conflicts.md

 ---
 title: 'How to Merge Conflicts'
-description: 'Git merge conflicts can happen in DVC files when combining changes from multiple team members.'
+description: 'Git merge conflicts can happen in DVC project files when combining changes from multiple team members.'
 ---

 # How to Merge Conflicts in DVC Files

-Sometimes multiple members of a team might work on the the same DVC-tracked data.
-And when the time comes to combine their changes, merge conflicts can happen in Git-tracked [DVC files](/doc/user-guide/project-structure), which need to be resolved.
+Sometimes multiple tam members work on the the same DVC-tracked data.
+When the time comes to combine their changes, merge conflicts can occur in Git-tracked [DVC project files](/doc/user-guide/project-structure), which need to be resolved.

 ## `dvc.yaml`